This post may contain affiliate links. Please read our disclosure policy.

 Notes

-- To make a low-carb Tuscan Chicken, leave out the flour coating.
-Just coat the chicken strips with shredded Parmesan, salt, and pepper.
+- Low-Carb Option: Skip the flour and coat the chicken with shredded Parmesan, salt, and pepper instead.

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist’s advice.